ei8fdb/Build-Low-Cost-User-Research-Lab/the research studios/Setting up the studio.md

 This is a checklist of what to do before and after a user research session.
-It is mainly to help the lab champions
+It is mainly to help the lab champions.

 ## 2-3 days before the research session
 - Confirm with the researcher the research is going ahead